-A business is illegal if it violates the uses established by our Land Use Code — such as a restaurant that operates in a space only designated for retail — or doesn't follow our rules for noise, outdoor storage, hours of operation, and other rules.
+A business is illegal if it violates the uses established by our Land Use Code — such as a restaurant that operates in a space designated for a retail store — or doesn't follow our rules for noise, outdoor storage, hours of operation, and other rules.

-An illegal business is not a home business, medical marijuana dispensary or collective garden, or a street food cart or truck.
+An illegal business is not a home business, street food cart or truck, or marijuana store, grower, or producer.
 We allow these businesses if they follow our rules.
+Rules enforced by other agencies or law enforcement may also affect the ability of a business to operate legally.

 An illegal business is not one operating without a business license.
-For businesses suspected of operating without a license, contact the Department of Finance and Administrative Services which issues them.
+For businesses suspected of operating without a license, contact the Department of Finance and Administrative Services which issues business licenses.

 To operate your business legally and comply with our Land Use Code and other rules, you should:

-Get a land use / master use – establish a use permit.
+Get a permit to establish the use.
 If you open a business on a site where a different kind of business had operated (for example, a restaurant opening in a former retail store), you need to get a construction permit – establishing use in addition to construction, electrical, and other permits that we may also require.

 If your business has been open for a long time in the same building and its use was legal at the time it began, we may consider your business to be legal as a nonconforming use even if our Land Use Code would now no longer allow it.
 If we consider your business a nonconforming use, you do not need to get a permit to establish use.
 However, if we get a complaint about your building’s physical condition, structural integrity, or ability to hold the number of customers your business attracts, we will require you to get a permit to establish use.